 278 Shrewsbury Street // +1 508 757 1450

-On a hot summer day, the stylish and unique Flying Rhino Café & Watering Hole is where to meet up with friends and cheer with a refreshing drink.
+On a hot summer day, the stylish and unique Flying Rhino Café & Watering Hole is where to meet up with friends for special occasions and cheer with a refreshing drink.

-The bar offers a variety of spirits and cocktails and a twelve rotating craft beers selection for all the beer lovers.
+The bar offers a great vibe with a variety of spirits and cocktails and a twelve rotating craft beers selection for all the beer lovers.
 Flying Rhino will easily become your favorite Worcester restaurant if you give it a try.

 The menu lists delicious, unique, and innovative options, from Buffalo chicken wontons to Baja fish tacos.
 I had picked Flying Rhino for breakfast, and their Florentine Benedictine was exactly what I hoped my day would start with.
 They nailed the poached eggs with feta, Portuguese sweet muffin, and classic hollandaise with tots.